-Global Internal Audit and Internal Control Function supports AmRest Management by realizing planned audit assignments according to the Annual Audit Plan and performing ad-hoc audit assignments.
+Global Internal Audit and Internal Control Departments support AmRest Management by realizing ad-hoc and planned audit assignments, according to the Annual Audits Plan.

-The Management is responsible for preparing action plans addressing identified by the Global Internal Audit and Internal Control Department risks and opportunities.
-The Global Internal Audit and Internal Control Department regularly monitors, verifies and reports to the Audit and Control Committee and Top Management, the status of action plans implementation declared by the Management.
+The Management is responsible for preparing action plans addressing identified by the Global Internal Audit and Internal Control Departments risks and opportunities.
+The Global Internal Audit and Internal Control Departments regularly monitor, verify and report to the Audit and Risk Committee and the Top Management, the status of the action plans implementation declared by the Management.